mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 Without a storage root it falls back to the local, gitignored `.local_storage/orchestrator_sessions.db`.
 SQLite remains intended for the single-instance MVP.

-There is currently no backend endpoint for listing sessions or loading a chat transcript.
-The transcript shown by the bundled UI exists only in that browser's `localStorage`; the SQLite session stores the model conversation context.
+MongoDB also receives audit copies of the user and assistant messages, source metadata, domain, and trace ID.
+There is currently no backend endpoint for listing those records or loading a transcript.
+The transcript shown by the bundled UI still comes from that account's browser `localStorage`; SQLite stores the model conversation context.

 ### Agent tracing